awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-The following policy requires users to specify at least one tag in the request, and allows only the `cost-center` and `owner` keys\.
+The following policy requires the requester to specify at least one tag in the request, and allows only the `cost-center` and `owner` keys\.

 ```
 {